BNoone/FfM_Water_Management4Trees/README.md

 - **Automation:** Make.com (daily weather fetch via Open-Meteo)
 - **ETL / enrichment:** KNIME Analytics Platform
 - **Frontend:** Lovable (React, Leaflet, marker clustering, Leaflet.draw)
-- **Heat island source:** DWD HOSTRADA via Python (xarray, netCDF4, pandas)
+- **Heat island source:** KNIME processing of DWD HOSTRADA NetCDF, parsed via a Python

 ---

 ## Known limitations

 - ~32k of 161k trees (≈20%) fall outside the UHI grid coverage and are excluded from the enriched dataset.
-- Shade factors are directional estimates, not measured canopy density values — labelled as such.
+- Shade factors are directional estimates, not measured canopy density values - labelled as such.
-- UHI intensity reflects May 2026 conditions (a record-hot month) and is static; it does not update daily.
+- UHI intensity reflects May 2026 conditions (a second record-hot month) and is static; it does not update daily.
 - One data outlier (a tree with near-zero crown diameter) is capped rather than removed; negligible effect on the 1.52 efficiency threshold, which is based on the dataset median.
 ---

 ## Author

-Built as a hands-on portfolio project to demonstrate end-to-end data pipeline design — from open data ingestion through ETL, automation, and interactive visualisation — applied to a real urban climate adaptation question.
+Built as a hands-on portfolio project to demonstrate end-to-end data pipeline design - from open data ingestion through ETL, automation, and interactive visualisation - applied to a real urban climate adaptation question.